tpriyadata/test/README.md

 # test
-It is a markdown file repo.
+It is a markdown file repository.